JackalLabs/canine-docs/docs/using-jackal/delegate.md

 1. Enter the amount of JKL tokens you want to delegate.
 2. Click "Delegate" and confirm the transaction in your Keplr Wallet.
-3. Once the transaction is complete, you will see your delegated JKL tokens and earned rewards in the "Staking" or "Delegations" tab on the dashboards.
+3. Once the transaction is complete, you will see your delegated JKL tokens and earned rewards in the "Staking" or " Delegations" tab on the dashboards.

 ## Step 5: Monitor and Manage Your Delegation

 1. You can redelegate your JKL tokens to another validator or undelegate (unbond) them if you want to withdraw your tokens.
 Note that there is a 14-day unbonding period during which your tokens are locked and not earning rewards.

 Now you have successfully delegated your JKL tokens to a validator on the Jackal Protocol, contributing to the network's security and earning staking rewards.

 ### Reminder

 If you possess JKL tokens, you can temporarily lock them away to secure the protocol, this is called staking or delegating.
 In exchange for securing the network with your tokens, you receive rewards and the ability to vote on the Protocol’s future.
 These rewards come from newly generated JKL tokens and transaction fees.

 It should be noted that staking or delegating is not risk free, this is why it is important to learn about the risks and participate in sustainable staking practices.

 To decrease risk, it’s recommended that you do research on validators and select one you trust as well as delegate to multiple validators.

 #### Slashing by 0.01%

 Occurs if the validator you delegate to is offline for too long.

 #### Slashing by 5%

 Occurs if the validator signs two different blocks at the same block height.
 This is often caused by bad validator operation practices or malicious intent by the validator.